Jbleezy/BO1-Reimagined/README.md

 * Add fast grenade throw to Speed Cola (when it becomes possible through game_mod)
 * Add fast sprint recovery to Deadshot (when it becomes possible through game_mod)
 * Try to make barriers work with trigger_radius_use
-* Fix type 100 stock ammo to be a multiple of its clip size (change the ammo it receives in GSC due to not having weapon file)
+* Change type 100 stock ammo to 180 unupgraded, 240 upgraded (from weapon file)
 * Fix stielhandgranata impact damage
 * Decrease crossbow explosion radius to 256, increase damage
+* Deadshot: fix bug with fast ADS move speed where if you ADS right after reloading your move speed is temporarily faster than it should be while

 ## TESTING:
 * Moon sidequest dialog in coop without Richtofen